 - 1. Trim panel to fit.
 Oversize pilot holes if drop-in ceiling wall angle is attached to and through FRP (please allow for proper expansion and contraction) - 2.
 Radius corners of any cut out fixture openings. - 3.
 Apply adhesive to 100% of the backside of panel using a cross-hatch pattern using a trowel recommended by the adhesive manufacturer. - 4.
 Place panel on wall, leaving appropriate room at panel joints and corners for expansion and contraction. - 5.
 Using a laminate roller, remove air pockets by rolling down and out toward the panel edge without a molding. - 6.
+Fit appropriate moldings to panels edge leaving a minimum of 1/8" for expansion between panel and molding stem. - 7.
 Install next panel.